 - 1. Instructor

 - 2. Program Director

-- 3. Associate Dean of Health Sciences
+- 3. Dean of Health Sciences

-- 4. Dean of Health Sciences

-- 5. Associate Vice President of Academic Affairs
+- 4. Associate Vice President of Academic Affairs

 If the student believes that he has been discriminated against on the basis of race, religion, color, national origin, sex, age, or disability by the institution or its personnel, the student may informally discuss the complaint with the Dean of Health Sciences with the objective of reaching a reasonable solution.
 The Dean shall advise the student of his options in the situation, and then notify the Director of Human Resources of the College (Affirmative Action Officer).